After having reserved an address range for the Klass encoding range, we either:

 b) Place only class space in that range (if CDS is off).

 If we wrongly decode an nKlass-id of 0, and the encoding base is not null, the resulting pointer points to the start of the class range.
-That area is readable, albeit unused (both CDS (a) and Metaspace (b) make sure that there is nothing placed).
+That area is readable, albeit unused both CDS (a) and Metaspace (b) make sure that nothing can be placed there.

 This would closely mimic what we do in the compressed-oops-enabled java heap.